SILHOUETTE, THE ANCIENT ART

-Also, if you do not already have a copy of Photoshop or Lightroom, click on the banner to check out an offer.
+Also, some Photoshop or Lightroom work will add more magic to the photo.
+If you do not already have a copy, do click on the banner below to check out an offer.

 If you choose to shoot indoor, some patterns on the window or door frames can be pretty interesting to include too.

 |💡 Should you decide to include multiple elements, please make sure that your selected elements are well balanced in the composition.
 As in, since they are all solid blocks of shapes, make sure that they are uncluttered and distinct.|